5 Reasons Your Business Needs a Home Besides Your Home Office

 You have to make a location choice when you are starting up, but often that first choice has profound impact beyond your startup years.

 Your location needs to be a well-thought-out and well-executed idea that takes your business to a home-run!
 So let’s delve in:

 1) Do You Care About Your Privacy?

 When you register your business at your home address, that information becomes public record.
 Before you know it, your address pops up in your State’s Department of Corporations–and other directories will buy and list that information online.

 You may not care at this moment, but when your family is subjected to curious clients or possible disputes with customers (it happens), having your home address available to the public isn’t the best choice for safety and privacy reasons.

 2) Do You Care About Professionalism?

 You could lose credibility with clients and vendors who feel the business may be a sham, since the location on Google maps doesn’t show an actual office.
-It could cost you business and your credibility.
+It could cost you new-business and hurt your credibility.